argoproj/argo-cd/docs/proposals/proxy-extensions.md

 ### Use cases

-The following use cases should be implemented:
+The following use cases should be implemented for the conclusion of this
+proposal:

 #### [UC-1]: As a developer, I would like to invoke a backend service from my ArgoCD UI extension so I can provide richer UX

+#### [UC-2]: As an ArgoCD admin, I want to define rbacs so extensions permissions can be enforced

 ### Security Considerations